MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-train.md

 ---
-title: Test your form processing model -  AI Builder | Microsoft Docs
+title: Train and publish your form processing model -  AI Builder | Microsoft Docs
 description: Walks you through the steps to train, validate, and test your form processing model in AI Builder.
 author: Dean-Haas
 manager: kvivek